skinmicrobiome/Joglekar_Staphylococcus_2023/Figure3/README.md

 R code to generate Figure 3D for S. capitis (as an example).

-Script uses the following two files:
+Script uses the following three files:

 1. capitis_phylogeny.newick